 - The channel declares the return (e.g. after the customer has consulted the channel’s customer service or declared the return in the backend of the channel).

 - The merchant declares the return (e.g. after the customer has consulted the merchant’s customer service)

-- The channel does not support returns (e.g. affiliate channels with limited order integration or channels fully handling returns manually)
+- The channel does not support automated returns (e.g. affiliate channels with limited order integration or channels fully handling returns manually)

 If this return is accepted (by selecting ' Update', filling in the accepted and rejected quantities, adding an optional merchant comment and pressing '+ Update'), the return will be exported and its status changed to 'Received'.
 Once processed by the channel / marketplace, this will trigger a refund by the marketplace if all items in the return are accepted.
 If you reject the return however, the marketplace will usually mark it as 'does not comply to return conditions' and will not perform a refund.

 In case of a channel return, the return reason will be supplied by the channel as they create the return.

 If a channel return is created in ChannelEngine and you received the actual return, you can change the status of the return to 'received' to mark the return as completed.
 To do so, press the 'Update' button below the return in the order view.
 This will open a 'popup' in which you can mark the accepted and rejected quantities.
 Don't forget to fill in both quantities (so 1 and 0 in case of 1 accepted return item), otherwise an error might occur when saving the update.

 Some marketplaces do not have an option to register returns directly but do have the option to perform refunds.
 In that case, you usually have to supply a return form in the box or submit your own return policy to the channel, like eBay or Coolshop, so the customer knows how he or she can return the ordered items.